2022 TCU Horned Frogs baseball team

-The 2022 TCU Horned Frogs baseball team represents Texas Christian University during the 2022 NCAA Division I baseball season.
-The Horned Frogs play their home games at Lupton Stadium as a member of the Big 12 Conference.
-They are led by head coach Kirk Saarloos, in his inaugural year as head coach and tenth season at TCU.
+The 2022 TCU Horned Frogs baseball team represented Texas Christian University during the 2022 NCAA Division I baseball season.
+The Horned Frogs played their home games at Lupton Stadium as a member of the Big 12 Conference.
+They were led by head coach Kirk Saarloos, in his inaugural year as head coach and tenth season at TCU.

 Previous season

 The 2021 TCU Horned Frogs baseball team notched a 41–20 (17–7) record.
 The Frogs claimed a share of the Big 12 regular season championship as well as the outright Big 12 Tournament championship.
-TCU received the #6 national seed in the 2021 NCAA Tournament and hosted the Fort Worth Regional.
+TCU received the #6 national seed in the 2021 NCAA tournament and hosted the Fort Worth Regional.
 The Horned Frogs were eliminated from the Tournament by cross-metroplex rival Dallas Baptist.

 At the conclusion of the season, long-time TCU head coach Jim Schlossnagle departed the TCU baseball program and was replaced by 9-year assistant coach and former major league pitcher Kirk Saarloos.
-Saarloos retained Associate Head Coach Bill Mosiello, promoted John DiLaura from Volunteer Coach to Assistant Coach, retained student assistant coach and former TCU pitcher Matt Purke, and added former TCU-standout Kyle Winkler as the program's new Volunteer Assistant Coach.
+Saarloos retained Associate head coach Bill Mosiello, promoted John DiLaura from Volunteer Coach to Assistant Coach, retained student assistant coach and former TCU pitcher Matt Purke, and added former TCU-standout Kyle Winkler as the program's new Volunteer Assistant Coach.
 Winkler and Purke, both former All-American pitchers, were teammates on TCU's first-ever College World Series team in 2010.